Qv2ray/qv2ray.github.io/docs/en/getting-started/step5.md

 There are other advanced usages of routing schemes.
 If you are interested, try explore more into it.

-## Sharing Proxy over Local Network
+## Sharing Proxy over Local Network (LAN)

-For the sake of safety, by default, Qv2ray will only listen on `127.0.0.1`, that is to say, only your own machine is allowed to use the proxy.
-If you want to share your proxy over your local network, there are changes to be made.
+For the sake of safety, by default, Qv2ray will only listen on `127.0.0.1`, that is to say, only the device which Qv2ray is running on can use the proxy.
+If you want to share your proxy over your local network (LAN), there are changes to be made.

 The most simple and overkill method is to change the listen address from `127.0.0.1` to `0.0.0.0`, which will allow all incoming connections to your little proxy.